 Science teaching is enriched by trips to the Science Museum, Natural History Museum and Hampstead Heath Education Centre, as well as through annual investigative workshops led in school by staff from the Francis Crick Institute.

-Please click on the buttons below to visit National Geographic Kids and Virtual Experiments linked to the science curriculum.
+Please click on the button to visit National Geographic Kids website linked to the science curriculum.